KISRDevelopment/webdev-course/labman.md

 range_regex = re.compile(r"^(?P<fromhour>\d{1,2})\s*(:\s*(?P<fromminute>\d{1,2}))?\s*(?P<fromampm>am|pm)?\s*\-\s*(?P<tohour>\d{1,2})\s*(:\s*(?P<tominute>\d{1,2}))?\s*(?P<toampm>am|pm)?$", flags=re.IGNORECASE)
 ```
-Let's unpack steps 2 and 3.
-The `validate_onsubmit` function returns two things: whether a valid form has been submitted, and the list of errors if any.
+* The `validate_onsubmit` function returns two things: whether a valid form has been submitted, and the list of errors if any.
 The function uses regular expressions functionality from Python's `re` module.
 The Regular expressions language is a specialized pattern-matching tool that originated from Perl.
 Whole books have been written on them and so discussing them is beyond the scope of this course.
 Just as an example though, `r'\d{4}\-\d{2}\-\d{2}'` matches four digits, followed by a dash, followed by two digits, followed by dash, and followed by two digits.
 The `r'...'` syntax defines a Python _raw_ string, which interprets the string as-is: backslashes `\` do not need escaping and escape sequences such as newlines `\n` are not replaced.
 Raw strings are commonly used for regular expressions because regexes make heavy use of backslahes.

-4. Modify the `create` view so it looks like:
+4. Modify the `create` view:
 ```python
 def create():